SinghaAnirban005/My-Digital-Diary/README.md

    npm run dev

 ## Live Demo
-- You can see a live demo of the application :- my-digital-diary.vercel.app.
+- You can see a live demo of the application :- [here]( my-digital-diary.vercel.app.).

 The application will be available at http://localhost:3000.